MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/archive-mailboxes/enable-disable-issue.md

 This problem occurs because failed move requests are not yet removed from the system.

 To maintain service health, Exchange Online regularly moves mailboxes between different servers.
-Completed Office 365 datacenter move requests are cleaned up very quickly.
-Failed Office 365 datacenter move requests may remain somewhat longer but are still cleaned up after some time.
+Completed Microsoft 365 datacenter move requests are cleaned up very quickly.
+Failed Microsoft 365 datacenter move requests may remain somewhat longer but are still cleaned up after some time.
 These failed move requests do not affect users.
 The service will retry the move in the future, if it's required.

 ## Solution